-From the famed Mayan ruin of Chichen Itza, to the beautiful waterfront of the Mayan Riviera, Mexico is chock full of beautiful destinations, quaint towns, historic churches and so much more.
-And let’s not forget their legendary food, music and festivals such as Dia de los Muertes!
-Travel to Mexico gives you the opportunity to explore amazing culture and incredible destinations.
+From the famed Mayan ruin of Chichen Itza to the beautiful waterfront of the Mayan Riviera, Mexico is chock full of beautiful destinations, quaint towns, historic churches and so much more.
+And let’s not forget their legendary food, music, and festivals such as Dia de Los Muertes!
+Travel to Mexico gives you the opportunity to explore the amazing culture and incredible destinations.

 There are many misconceptions about family travel to Mexico.
 Although many people worry that travel to Mexico is dangerous, it is actually on par with the United States in terms of safety.
 There are certainly areas of Mexico that are best avoided.
 And there are activities you should not partake in while in the country in order to maintain maximum security.
 But most areas of Mexico are very safe and incredible for family travel.

 Our family travel to Mexico guide will help you with what you need to know when traveling to Mexico with kids.

 - Mexico uses the Mexican Peso.
 It averages about $0.058 USD.
 You can check the current rate of the Mexican Peso here.